paralax/ColossalOpera/easy/approximate_pi.md

 Approximations start to fail after various decimal places.
 For instance, the simple "25/8" approximation is good to only 2 decimal places, while "62832/20000" is correct to 4 decimal places.
 Various algorithms have been developed over the years that provide increasing accuracy.

 For this challenge your task is to implement one or more of those algorithms and approximate pi correctly to a specific number of digits.
-You may *NOT* for this challenge use your programming language or system's built in definitions of pi (e.g. System.Math.PI from .Net, or M_PI from math.h), or downloading it from somewhere - that's straight up cheating.
+You may *NOT* for this challenge use your programming language or system's built in definitions of pi (e.g. System.Math.PI from .Net, or M_PI from math.h), you should not solve it using geometric functions like `sin()` or `tan()` or the like, or "find it" by downloading it from somewhere - that's straight up cheating.

 **Challenge Input**